skyylex/skyylex.github.io/_posts/2017-02-28-nsobject-internals-autorelease_and_autoreleasepool.md

 ![AutoreleasePoolPage Layout]({{ site.url }}/assets/autoreleasepoolpage_layout.png)

 Initially, `next` is empty and points to the first slot for `(id *)autoreleased` object.
-It's right behing the values of the instance variables section .
+It's right behind the values of the instance variables section .
 When object arrives for autoreleasing `next` pointer value is filled with the pointer to the autoreleased object and after that shifted to the next cell using C-based pointers arithmetic.

 Ok, the most usual case when there is at least one existing pool page is explained.
 But if initially there is no pool page, what's in that case?
 And what about full page issue?
 The answer is pretty clear new empty `AutoreleasePoolPage` should be created.
 In both cases it will stored as a hot page, the difference is that the 2nd case with full page will set pointers for `page->parent` and `page->child` to keep linked list sequence.
+Linked list is a way to hold all pages using correct execution order.

 So the execution tree looks like: